risebeyondio/io/containers-microservices/kubernetes.rst

 |

 services
-   solve the problem of replica pods being frequently destroyed and (re)created
+   solve the problem of replica pods being frequently destroyed and (re)created, scaled up and down

    abstraction layer on top of set of replica pods